Krishnakoli: Plot

-After 18 years

 Shyama and her daughter Krishna stay in Benaras but Shyama has lost her memory so she doesn't remember her past.
 Then Nikhil and his family went to Banaras and met Krishna.Later Nikhil and his family find out that Krishna's mother is Shyama.
 Ashok return from jail as pretending to be good and later he planned and killed his father with help of Shiva who was later revealed to be Shyama and Nikhil's son.
 Later Ashok was jailed.
 Dodo returns from foreign with his lover Shina who came to take revenge from Shyama.